 In November 2006, a package of reforms to the Pharmaceutical Benefits Scheme (PBS) was announced by the former Australian Government.
-A complete overview of the PBS reforms can be found on the Department of Health and Ageing website.
+A complete overview of the PBS reforms can be found on the Department of Health website.

 Since 1 August 2008, an incentive payment (which was indexed to $1.56 as of 1 August 2010) has been paid to all Friendly Societies and community pharmacies (Section 90), dispensing doctors (Section 92) and hospitals (Section 94, not public hospitals participating in the pharmaceutical reforms in public hospitals) that dispense a subsidised PBS medicine, which costs the patient no more than the standard patient contribution.